Every instrument is a product for its holder. A cost for common equity.

 S5Same Math.
 Different Name.

-Saylor's Digital Credit Amplification from Strategy World 2026 maps 1:1 to CEBE drag compression.
+Saylor's Digital Credit Amplification from Strategy World 2026 maps 1:1 to CEBE claim compression.
 He built the credit toolkit for one company.
 This page measures it across all of them.

 Independent Convergence